 - Developing cost estimates and establishing time-phased Cost Account (CA) budgets - Managing the opening and closing of Project Task Codes as appropriate to support the current active authorized work scope - Identifying and documenting risk and contingency estimates.
 Once the contingency has been established, CMs do not directly own or manage that contingency.
-Contingency is released only through official approved change requests, as documented in the Project Execution Plan (PEP) (2). - Managing the execution of the work - Working with Project Controls to set up and maintain an accurate Integrated Master Schedule that interfaces with the project's Earned Value Management System (EVMS) - Providing monthly status update information, including cost, schedule, and variances - Preparing basis of estimate documentation
+Contingency is released only through official approved change requests, as documented in the Project Execution Plan (PEP) (2). - Managing the execution of the work - Working with Project Controls to set up and maintain an accurate Integrated Master Schedule that interfaces with the project's Earned Value Management System (EVMS) - Providing periodic status update information - Keeping the Project Manager apprised of any changes to the estimated cost at completion - Preparing basis of estimate documentation

-2.4 Project Controls
+2.3 Project Controls

-- Collecting and applying the most current indirect rates, depending on Universities and Institutional overhead and fringe rates charged. - Integration of individual estimates into a complete project cost estimate - Assurance of compliance of cost estimates with GAO guidelines - Reviews data with CMs to ensure data correctness and accuracy - Scrutinizing all budget and schedule change requests for accuracy, and implements approved change requests into the PMB - Holding monthly meetings with the Project Team (Project Office + Project CAMs) to review EV data and document variances - Keeping the Project apprised of any changes to the estimated cost at completion
+• Collecting and applying the most current indirect rates, depending on Universities and Institutional overhead and fringe rates charged.

+- Integration of individual estimates into a complete project cost estimate - Assurance of compliance of cost estimates with GAO guidelines - Reviews data with CMs to ensure data correctness and accuracy - Scrutinizes all budget and schedule change requests for accuracy, and implements approved change requests into the PMB